rknightion/kiosker-ha/docs/index.md

 ## Quick start

-1. Install the integration via HACS (recommended) or manually.
+1. Install the integration via HACS from the default integrations list (recommended) or manually.
 2. In the Kiosker app, enable the API and copy the **Base URL** and **Access Token**.
 3. In Home Assistant, add the **Kiosker** integration and paste the values.
 4. Use the provided buttons and services to control the kiosk; sensors and binary sensors update automatically.